58. Skip to content

 Location context filter group orders 2

-Here you can change the display order of the spatial filters.
+Here you can change the name and display order of the spatial filters.

 Location context filter order 1